 - October 22, 2020 - Both Dad and F420 are seen moving sticks around in the nest, leaving and returning with sticks several times

-Season Summary: This was an eventful and shocking season, 3 eggs were laid and late in the incubation period the mother eagle was attacked by another female eagle.
-After this incident the mother did not return to the nest and "Dad" took over the incubation responsibilities.
+Season Summary: This was an eventful season, 3 eggs were laid.
+Late in the incubation period the female eagle was attacked by another female eagle.
+After this incident the egg laying female did not return to the nest and "Dad" took over the incubation responsibilities.
 One egg hatched and "Dad" tried his best to care for this egglet, trying to get the eaglet food on his own while trying to survive himself.
-Unfortunately, the egglett did not make it.
+Unfortunately, the eaglet did not make it.
 The unknown female eagle was seen frequenting near the nest area at that time and even joined "Dad" in the nest a few times moving around the eggs, but not consuming them.
 The remaining eggs did not hatch.
 However, the female eagle and "Dad" began to bond and tolerate one another.
 At the end of the season a few mating attempts were made.

 March 1, 2020 - First Egg Laid

 April 6, 2020 - Intruding Eagle attacks nest, Mom leaves the nest

 April 7, 2020 - Male eagle returns to nest with an unfamilar female eagle

 April 10-11, 2020 - Mom has not returned to the nest, Male eagle incubates the eggs